 - Request a Formal Review hearing, which is an opportunity to fight the administrative suspension before the Department of Motor Vehicles.
 If you win your Formal Review, you will not only get your license back, but also remove the suspension from your driving record.
 However, this also risks a “hard” suspension of your driving privilege which will stop you from driving for any reason.

 - Waive the Formal Review hearing, which allows you to get an immediate hardship license also known as a business purpose only (BPO) license.
 This will allow you to drive to work, school, church, and medical appointments until your suspension is over and you can get your full driving privileges reinstated.

-Get an attorney who will fight for your driving privilege
+Get a Lakeland attorney who will fight for your driving privilege

 When you’re facing a threat to your mobility and independence, you need the right attorney to advise you of your options and fight for your rights.
 For instance, if you’re facing a license suspension because you blew 0.08 or above, your attorney may question the test results themselves or question whether the officer had “probable cause” to request a breath test in the first place.
 If you’re facing suspension for refusing a test, we can argue probable cause or question whether you were advised of the consequences of refusal.

 The key is to act quickly.
 Again, the clock is ticking on your legal options, and the consequences of a license suspension will start to accumulate right away.
 Don’t believe that you just have to take the suspension or apply for a hardship license.
 You have rights, and I can protect them.
 Call 863-688-4606 or use the online contact form to discuss your options with an experienced Florida DUI attorney.